 You may be protected by law if you make a disclosure where you reasonably believe that your disclosure evidences past, present or likely future wrongdoing that falls into one or more of the following areas:

-- conduct which is a breach of the Editors’ Code of Practice;
+- Conduct which is a breach of the IMPRESS Standards Code.

-- conduct which encourages others to breach the Editor’s Code of Practice; and/or
+- Conduct which encourages others to breach the IMPRESS Standards Code.

-- other unethical conduct which undermines the principles and spirit of the Editors’ Code of Practice.
+- Other unethical conduct which undermines the principles and spirit of the IMPRESS Standards Code.

 Who can make a disclosure?

 Any employee of a news publication can use IMPRESS’s whistleblowing hotline, including an agency contract worker, a self-employed journalist, or a freelance journalist.

 How to make a whistleblowing disclosure?

 The best way to raise a concern is to do so openly by directly disclosing to your editor or your manager.
 In circumstances where this is not practical or appropriate, individuals are encouraged to contact the confidential IMPRESS whistleblowing hotline.

 STEP 1 Call our hotline: Protect 0800 221 8548